-- be based on the student’s strengths, preferences, and interests; and
+- be based on the student’s strengths, preferences, and interests

 Educators, parents, related service providers (PT, OT, SLP services) and other members of an IEP team are often frustrated and stymied with the limited resources and opportunities that are available for students after graduation.
 Encouraging news with companies like Specialisterne that focus on the ability of individuals on the spectrum instead of disabilities may help shift the culture in the workplace.

 A key concept that should be addressed in transitions and work plans should include the sensory preferences of individuals with autism.
 SOR or Sensory Over-Responsivity may be an issue.
-Options to reduce sound overload include: Use of earbuds, noise cancelling headphones, and white noise machines while options to reduce overload and glare from lights can include Cozy Shades, Reading Rulers, Colored Overlays and/or even a simple baseball cap or visor.
-You can find more options and ideas on our Autism Awareness page.
+Options to reduce sound overload include: Use of earbuds, noise-cancelling headphones, and white noise machines while options to reduce overload and glare from lights can include Cozy Shades, reading rulers, colored overlays and/or even a simple baseball cap or visor.
+Visit our website to check out additional solutions to support high school students and transition planning.